Skip to main content

 • --json — newline-delimited JSON events on stdout

-• --sandboxread-only (MINIMAL/CONSULTATIVE profile) | workspace-write (CODING) | danger-full-access (never opted into)
+• --sandboxread-only (MINIMAL profile) | workspace-write (all other profiles — CODING/FULL) | danger-full-access (never opted into)

 • -- separator prevents user message dash-prefixed tokens from being parsed as flags